Best Barefoot Shoes for Women of 2021

 Vibram FiveFingers KSO EVO - Women's

 This is not a pair of shoes to put on and run out the door without doing some serious foot strengthening beforehand.
 It is essential to consider that while they score high in this review, it is because they are as true to barefoot as we could find in a shoe.
-So, this also means that they might not be your top pick for rugged terrain or sharp and rough surfaces.
+So, this also means that they might not be your first choice for rugged terrain or sharp and rough surfaces.
 That said, if you've been training and toughening your feet, you'll hardly notice you're wearing shoes when you put these on, except that you'll feel more comfortable walking into public restrooms or through scruffy, less-hygienic terrain of all sorts.

 Read review: Vibram FiveFingers KSO EVO - Women's